-- You must complete the application form truthfully.
-If there is false information on the form, your application is void. - You may apply for up to 3 different permits for each species.
+You must complete the application form truthfully.
+If there is false information on the form, your application is void.

+You may apply for up to 3 different permits for each species.
 If you apply for more than 3 hunts for 1 species, or for the same hunt more than once, all your applications are void.
-You may receive only 1 drawing permit per species per regulatory year. - 3.
-After harvesting an animal, or if unsuccessful after the season ends, you must complete and return the permit report to ADF&G within the time period specified on the permit.
-If you fail to return the report, you will not be considered for any drawing.
-Tier II, or Nelchina Caribou Tier I permits during the following regulatory year.
+You may receive only 1 drawing permit per species per regulatory year.

+3. After harvesting an animal, or if unsuccessful after the season ends, you must complete and return the permit report to ADF&G within the time period specified on the permit.
+If you fail to return the report, you may not be considered for any drawing or Tier II permits the following regulatory year.
 If you miss the reporting deadline through unavoidable circumstances, you may write to the Commissioner of ADF&G within 180 days of the end of the hunt and ask for a hearing to appeal your ineligibility for a permit next year.